awsdocs/ec2-image-builder-user-guide/doc_source/create-container-recipes.md

 This example shows the use of a basic container recipe, which is the minimal configuration requirement to get started\.
 You must replace the ARNs shown in the example with the ARNs that you received when you created the components\.
 The AWS Region and account ID will also be different for your configuration\.

 **Important**
-Components are installed in the order in which they are specified in the Dockerfile\.
+Components are installed in the order in which they are specified in the container recipe\.

 This example references the latest version of the Windows Server 2016 English Full Base image\.
 To target the latest version of the image, you can specify semantic versioning \(x\.x\.x\)\.
 The "x" wildcards represent the major, minor, and patch positions of the version number\.